 1. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
 Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface.
 2. Remove the node cover (see 6-6 Removing the Node Cover) from the node.
 3. Ensure that all of the hard drive carriers have been removed from the bays in the front of the node (see 6-4 Installing and Removing Hard Drives).
-4. Remove all cables from the backplane connecting the motherboard to the front hard disk drive (HDD) cage in the node.
-5. Remove the HDD cage from the front of the node.
-6. Remove the six screws securing the backplane to the rear of the HDD cage.
-7. Remove the backplane from the HDD cage and lift the backplane up and off of the HDD cage.
+4. Remove all cables from the backplane connecting the motherboard in the node.
+5. Remove the six screws securing the backplane to the rear of the HDD cage.
+6. Remove the backplane out and up off the the HDD cage.